ReliefApplications/bms_front/src/app/models/README.md

 __options__: For a select, the list of options in the dropdown

-__numberOfInput__: For an array of inputs, the number of inputs to display
+__numberOfInputs__: For an array of inputs, the number of inputs to display

 __displayTime__: For a date field, whether we display the date as _"dd-mm-yyyy hh:mm"_ or _"dd-mm-yyyy"_